khrixres01/project-2-and-3/README.md

-This mini project was done while observing my internship at Ingryd Academy Lagos.
+These projects was done while observing my internship at Ingryd Academy Lagos.